-Deductibles in Health Insurance
+Deductibles in Health Insurance: A Simple Guide

 Example:

 You have a health insurance policy with a sum insured of Rs 3 lakh and a deductible of Rs 30,000.
-You have to undergo surgery which will cost Rs 50,000.
+You have to undergo surgery, which will cost Rs 50,000.
 So, before raising a claim, you need to pay Rs 30,000 out of your pocket, and the insurer will pay the remaining Rs 20,000.
 Now, imagine you have to be hospitalised for an illness, and the bill comes to Rs 20,000.
 Now, since this amount is less than the deductible amount of Rs 30,000, you have to bear the entire surgery cost, that is, Rs 20,000.
 You cannot raise any claim because it is less than the deductible.

-Types of deductibles in health insurance
+Types of Deductibles in Health Insurance

 Let's look at the categories of deductibles in health insurance available both in India and the international market.

-The compulsory deductible is fixed by the insurance company, and you have to compulsorily pay this amount whenever you file a claim.
-For instance, if your health insurance has a compulsory deductible of Rs 10,000 and the hospitalisation expense is Rs 50,000, you have to pay Rs 10,000, and your insurer will pay the remaining.
+If your health insurance has a compulsory deductible of Rs 10,000 and the hospitalisation expense is Rs 50,000, you have to pay Rs 10,000, and your insurer will pay the remaining.
 Since the deductible amount is fixed, there's no impact on the premium of your policy.

-As the name suggests, this deductible is voluntary, and you can opt for it to reduce the premium.
-You can choose the deductible amount based on your affordability and medical expenses, as this amount has to be paid from your pocket each time you raise a claim.
-For instance, if you opt for a voluntary deductible of Rs 1 lakh and the hospital bill is Rs 1.5 lakh, you have to pay Rs 1 lakh, and the insurance provider will pay the remaining.
+The following example will help you understand voluntary deductibles in health insurance meaning better: If you opt for a voluntary deductible of Rs 1 lakh and the hospital bill is Rs 1.5 lakh, you have to pay Rs 1 lakh, and the insurance provider will pay the remaining.
 This is usually recommended for those who do not raise claims regularly and want to pay a lower premium.
 The higher the deductible amount, the lower the policy's premium.

 This is only applicable to family floaters or family health insurance plans.
 As the family floater covers all members of the household under one plan, the cumulative deductible is applied when any insured family member raises a claim.